GarrettJudd/reference-architectures/compliance/uk-official/three-tier-web-with-adds/README.md

 ## Method 1: PowerShell Deployment Process

-	To deploy this solution through PowerShell, you will need the latest version of the Azure CLI to run the PowerShell script that deploys the solution.
-To deploy the reference architecture, follow these steps
+	To deploy this solution through PowerShell, you will need the latest version of the Azure Resource Manager module to run the PowerShell script that deploys the solution.
+To deploy the reference architecture, follow these steps:

 	1. Download or clone the solution folder from GitHub to your local machine.
-	2. Open the Azure CLI and navigate to the local solution folder.
+	2. Open a PowerShell Window and navigate to the \compliance\uk-official\three-tier-web-with-adds\ folder.
 	3. Run the following command:  `.\Deploy-ReferenceArchitecture.ps1 <subscription id> <location> <mode>`
 	4. Replace `<subscription id>` with your Azure subscription ID.
 	5. For `<location>`, specify an Azure region, such as `UKSouth` or `UKWest`.
-	6. The `<mode>` parameter controls the granularity of the deployment, and can be one of the following values:
+	6. The <mode> parameter controls the granularity of the deployment.
+The default value is DeployAll if no <mode> is selected.
+The <mode> can be one of the following values:
 	- `Infrastructure`: deploys the networking infrastructure
 	- `ADDS`: deploys the VMs acting as Active Directory DS servers, deploys Active Directory to these VMs, and deploys the domain in Azure.
 	- `Operational`: deploys the web, business and data tier VMs and load balancers
 	- `DeployAll`: deploys all the preceding deployments.

+> Note: The parameter files include hard-coded passwords in various places.
+It is strongly recommended that you change these values.

+> If the parameters files are not updated, the default values will be used which may not be compatible with your on-premises environment.

 ## Method 2: Azure Portal Deployment Process